Hybrid Lattice Boltzmann/Finite Difference simulations of viscoelastic multicomponent flows in confined geometries: Conclusions

 \section{Conclusions}

 We have proposed numerical simulations of viscoelastic fluids based on a hybrid algorithm combining lattice-Boltzmann models (LBM) and Finite Differences (FD) schemes, the former used to model the macroscopic hydrodynamic equations, and the latter used to model the kinetics of polymers using the constitutive equations for finitely extensible non-linear elastic dumbells with Peterlin's closure (FENE-P).
 We have first benchmarked the numerical scheme with the characterization of the rheological properties of a dilute homogeneous solution under steady shear, steady elongational flows, oscillatory flows and transient shear.
-We then continued to study the model in presence of non-ideal multicomponent interfaces, where immiscibility is introduced in the LBM description using the ``Shan-Chen'' model \cite{SC93,SC94,CHEM09}.
-We have characterized the effect of viscoelasticity in droplet deformation under steady shear, by comparing the results of numerical simulations with available theoretical models in the literature \cite{Taylor34,Greco02,Minale04,ShapiraHaber90,Minale08,Minale10,Minale10review}.
+We then continued to study the model in presence of non-ideal multicomponent interfaces, where immiscibility is introduced in the LBM description using the ``Shan-Chen'' interaction model \cite{SC93,SC94,CHEM09}.
+We have characterized the effect of viscoelasticity in droplet deformation under steady shear, by comparing the results of numerical simulations with available theoretical models in the literature \cite{Greco02,Minale04,ShapiraHaber90,Minale08,Minale10,Minale10review,Taylor34}.
 Overall, the numerical simulations well capture both the effects of confinement and viscoelasticity, thus exploring problems where the capabilities of LBM were never quantified before.
-As an upgrade of complexity, it would be extremely interesting to study time-dependent situations \cite{Verhulst09b,Janssen10,Cardinaels11}, other flows in confined geometries \cite{Arratia,Garstecky} and problems where droplet break-up is involved \cite{Cardinaels11}.
+Even if we focused on a unitary total (Newtonian fluid+polymer) viscosity ratio, the numerical algorithm can simulate viscosity ratios different from $1$ as well, although we think that the latter cannot easily be pushed much below $0.1$ and much above $10$.
+Based on the total shear viscosity, we actually show in this paper that there is a good matching between the analytical solutions and the numerical results for those cases where the viscosity ratio between the two Newtonian phases is between $0.66$ and $1.6$, while keeping the total (Newtonian fluid+Polymer) viscosity ratio equal to $1$.
+We think the good matching is possible only because the ``bare'' Newtonian solution is recovered, therefore lending support to the validity of the algorithm in simulating viscosity ratios different from $1$.
+As an upgrade of complexity, it would be extremely interesting to study time-dependent situations \cite{verhulst09b,Cardinaels10}, other flows in confined geometries \cite{Arratia,Garstecky} and problems where droplet break-up is involved \cite{Cardinaelsetal11b,GuptaSbragaglia}.
 Complementing these kind of experimental results with the help of numerical simulations would be of extreme interest.
 Simulations provide easy access to quantities such as drop deformation and orientation as well as the velocity flow field, pressure field, and polymers feedback stresses, inside and outside the droplet.
 They can be therefore useful to perform in-silico comparative studies, at changing the model parameters, to shed lights on the complex properties of viscoelastic flows in confined geometries.